 The main issue with today’s encryption systems is the difficulty of exchanging the secret key over the internet.
 This is why most systems use a combination of both symmetric and asymmetric encryption.

-The asymmetric encryption is used to deliver the code needed to decipher symmetric encryption.
+Asymmetric encryption delivers the code needed to decipher symmetric encryption.

 Essentially, asymmetric encryption serves as a set of rules on how to start decrypting the message.
 It explains how to unlock the cipher required to decrypt the initial data.

 Therefore, trying to state that one encryption is better than the other is difficult.
-But here are the main differences between the 2 systems.
+But here are the main differences between the two systems.

 - Symmetric encryption uses a single key to encrypt and decrypt information, while asymmetric encryption uses more keys of two different types – public and private.

 - While symmetric encryption is faster and ideal for encrypting large amounts of data, asymmetric encryption is usually used to transmit the code needed to decipher the symmetric encryption.

 - Asymmetric encryption is a modern algorithm, while symmetric encryption has been around for approximately 2,000 years.